plant-emotion/plant-emotion/_posts/2020-05-19-meeting-w-peter.md

 ### Organizational Matters: Updates on MIT and Covid19 [5 min]

-We are aware of the fact that the situation current situation is inherently difficult, and so, were are not expecting any updates.
+We are aware that the current situation is difficult to predict, and so, were are not expecting any updates.
 Still, do you have some? :wink:

 ### Thank you very much for your time, and your guidance.